This story was originally published and last updated .

-This behavior has changed on Android 11.
-As disgruntled testers report on Google's issue tracker, the install dialog still pops up after you've granted the permission, but the app itself is gone — you'll see your launcher in the background.
-When you open the application in question again, you'll notice that it's fully reloaded, with the potential for lost input or other yet-to-be cached data, as it was killed by the system.
-That's new — Android usually only force-quits apps when you revoke permissions in order to hinder them from breaking, not when you grant them.
+This behavior has changed on Android 11 up until at least Developer Preview 4.
+As disgruntled testers report on Google's issue tracker, the install dialog still popped up after granting the permission, but the app itself was gone — you'd see your launcher in the background.
+When you opened the application in question again, you'd notice that it's fully reloaded, with potentially lost input or other yet-to-be cached data, as it was killed by the system.

-Behavior on Android 11: Note the disappearing app, throwing the user back to the launcher instead.
+Behavior on earlier Android 11 builds: Note the disappearing app, throwing the user back to the launcher instead.

-Googlers seem rather tone-deaf on the issue tracker, initially only stating that "this is in fact working as intended."
+Googlers were initially rather tone-deaf on the issue tracker, only stating that "this is in fact working as intended."
 Only after commenters kept digging in, expressing how this could break apps that don't expect to be force-stopped in the middle of an operation, Google provided further comments, making clear that the change is related to the new Scoped Storage file management:

 The way the filesystem and storage mounts are setup in Android R has changed significantly.
 When an app starts without this permission, it gets a view of the filesystem that doesn't allow writing to certain directories (eg Android/obb).
 Once the app has been granted this permission, that view is no longer accurate, and needs to be updated to a view that allows the app to write to certain directories.
 With the way the filesystem has been setup in R, changing that view on the fly is not possible.
 As mentioned in comment #16, we're evaluating internally.
 I'm just providing additional details why this doesn't work the way it did on Q.